 Leading the field again.
 They should release a lumia with snapdragon prime.
 It supports a blazing fast cat4 lte.
 Unfortunately exynos is having trouble with lte radio capabilities.
 Hopefully that is fixed before the s4 comes out.
 A god phone.
 No other company has anything good cooking.
 Even sony still plans to compete with iphone5 and s3.
 Motorola has stagnated and lg and htc always produce incomplete phones.
 I'm backing nokia and samsung in 2013.
 They are the real innovators

 Posts: 27; Member since: Jun 08, 2012

+Its funny that in the US, it wasn't released for TMo, but in Europe it was released for TMo.
 I am not sure how much the Nokia 920 cost to actually build, but the developers edition released here in the US supports Att and TMo, and maybe I just don't know the economics behind the exclusive deal with Att, but Nokia should just give the options of selling the Developer like edition directly to consumers and cut out the middle man for this beautiful device, at least here in the US.